 As the industry leaders we can perform investigations others simply cannot.
 We can conduct round-the-clock physical surveillance, financial checks, and find concealed property and secret liaisons.
-Our private detectives perform character and background checks, public database and internet searches, Personal Property Security Registration searches, social media and internet activity investigations, creates GPS traces and more.
+Our private investigators perform character and background checks, public database and internet searches, Personal Property Security Registration searches, social media and internet activity investigations, creates GPS traces and more.

-PRIVATE DETECTIVE & SURVEILLANCE SERVICES
+PRIVATE INVESTIGATIONS & SURVEILLANCE SERVICES

 We are the leading private investigators and surveillance agency in Toronto & Ontario.
 We have continued to invest in innovative surveillance tools and the best Toronto private investigators.
 We set the bar in the industry.

 Law Firm Support

 Social media & internet investigations

 Our reputation is built on a foundation of absolute discretion, trust and integrity.
 Every matter is kept 100% confidential and handled with care.
 We have over 30 years of experience in investigation and security and our investigators get the answers you need – trust us, Experience Matters!